konflux-ci/e2e-tests/tests/integration-service/README.md

 - Checking that the status of integration tests were reported to the Snapshot.
 - Checking that a snapshot gets successfully marked as 'passed' after all Integration pipeline runs finished.
 - Validating the Global Candidate is updated
-- Validating the successful creation of a SnapshotEnvironmentBinding.
 - Validating the successful creation of a Release.

 ### E2E tests of Status Reporting of Integration tests to CheckRuns (within `status-reporting-to-pullrequest.go`):